Essential Home Recording Studio Equipment List For Beginners

 2. Digital Audio Workstation (DAW)

 A digital audio workstation, DAW for short, is the program you will be using to record, edit, mix and master your music.
-There are different types of DAWs out there, and all come with their strengths and weaknesses.
+There are a lot of DAWs available on the market like the Cubase Artist and Cubase Pro,Pro Tools, and REAPER, and all come with their strengths and weaknesses.

 However, choosing the recording program of your choice will depend on your computer specifications, your budget, and style of music.
 Before deciding your digital audio workstation, make sure it can run on your computer without problems.